ks-ahmed/threat-composer-ecs-deploy/README.md

 ## Threat Modelling Tool – Overview

-Welcome to the **Threat Modelling Tool**, a containerized web application designed for teams to collaboratively identify and manage security threats.
+Welcome to the **Threat Modelling Tool**, a containerised web application designed for teams to collaboratively identify and manage security threats.
 Built for the cloud, this project leverages **AWS ECS Fargate** for serverless container orchestration, enabling scalable, consistent deployments across all environments.

 The application runs inside **private subnets**, ensuring that core services are isolated from public access.
-All inbound traffic is routed through an **Application Load Balancer (ALB)** in a public subnet, enforcing **security through obscurity** by minimizing surface area and exposure.
+All inbound traffic is routed through an **Application Load Balancer (ALB)** in a public subnet, enforcing **security through obscurity** by minimising surface area and exposure.
 HTTPS is enforced via **AWS Certificate Manager (ACM)**, with **Cloudflare DNS** handling secure and reliable domain resolution.

 Infrastructure is fully automated with **Terraform** and **GitHub Actions**, enabling repeatable, versioned deployments using **Infrastructure as Code (IaC)**.
 Docker images are built and pushed to **Amazon ECR**, then deployed securely through CI/CD pipelines.
 IAM policies follow **least-privilege** principles, and the system is modular, scalable, and fault-tolerant by design.

-This architecture exemplifies modern **DevSecOps** practices—combining automation, scalability, and strong security posture into a production-ready cloud solution.
+This architecture exemplifies modern **DevSecOps** practices—combining automation, scalability, and a strong security posture into a production-ready cloud solution.

 ### Live Demo: